What Is A Purchase-Money Mortgage And How Does It Work?

 If there’s an existing mortgage that won’t be paid off by you or the seller at or before closing of the purchase-money mortgage, it’s sometimes possible to assume the seller’s payment on the existing loan.
 There are two things you should be aware of when it comes to this.

 First, when you assume the other person’s loan, you could end up making two payments at different interest rates.
 You’ll have the payment on the existing mortgage, but chances are good that the sale price is higher than the existing mortgage balance in many cases.

 When this happens, you’ll have a separate agreement with the seller as far as term and interest rate for the difference between the purchase price and the existing mortgage balance.

 The problem here is that most people are looking for a purchase-money mortgage because they can’t qualify for a regular mortgage.
-The time this might make the most sense is when you can make the payment, but don’t have a ton of money to put down and you work something out with the seller.
+The instance in which this might make the most sense is when you can make the payment, but don’t have a ton of money to put down and you work something out with the seller.

-One option you might have is to look at something with the seller where they just keep making their mortgage payment.
+One option you might have is to make an agreement with the seller where they just keep making their mortgage payment.
 If a sufficient amount of time has passed, the seller can convert their mortgage to an investment property and keep their existing rate by working with their lender.